memex/trails-proposal/README.md

 This example (JSON-LD below) defines:

 - Three **entry** objects describing [fragments](https://www.w3.org/TR/annotation-model/#fragment-selector) of .mp4, .jpg, and .txt files defined as annotations with the `describing` or `bookmarking` motivation.
 It is not required to use a fragment selector, the whole file could also be referenced, this example just shows that it is possible.
+There are 12 entries in total, but for the sake of keeping the JSON-LD examples concise only 3 are described.

 - Four **collection**s defined as annotations with a `linking` motivation, each targeting a List (ordered) or Composite (unordered) of 1 or more **entry** objects.